cdosen/ranked-pairs/readme.md

     - Suggested survey options: shuffle row order, disable all confirmation page links
     - hide show summary of responses
     - Make sure every row is required to have a value.
 A Null value is not currently supported
+    - In the voter ID question, require response to be a number greater than 999.

 # License